Analyzing Uncertainty Quantification in Statistical and Deep Learning Models for Probabilistic Electricity Price

 \subsection{Deep Learning-Based Concepts}

 As machine learning models are widely used today, we refrain from providing a detailed introduction to deep learning and machine learning models in general.
-If the reader is not familiar with such concepts, please see \cite{aggarwal2018}, for example.
+If the reader is not familiar with such concepts, we refer to \cite{aggarwal2018}.

-Generally speaking, deep learning models learn complex patterns in data by processing it through several layers, thereby relying on the universal approximation theorem \cite{dl_hornik1989multilayer}, which states that a feedforward deep neural network (FDNN) with enough neurons and a suitable activation function can approximate any continuous function defined on a closed and bounded subset of $\mathbb{R}^{n}$ with the desired precision.
-However, the theorem does not provide specific guidance on how to design the network, such as determining the optimal number of layers or neurons.
-Moreover, even if an FDNN is capable of representing a particular function, there is no guarantee that the training algorithm will successfully identify the appropriate parameters to achieve this approximation \cite{DL_goodfellow2016deep}.